romaneriksen/IN3110/README.md

   - First git repository

 ## Assignment2
-  - Implementation of a Array class in python
+  - Implementation of an Array class in python

 ## Assignment3
   - Creating a python package